khalilkafrouni/DB-explorer/README.md

   - Dynamic force-directed graph layout
   - Zoom and pan functionality
   - Drag and drop nodes to rearrange
+  - Expandable nodes showing full table structure
-  - Hover tooltips with table descriptions
+  - Hover tooltips with table descriptions and relationships
+  - Connected nodes follow with dampened movement
   - Color-coded relationships:
     - Connected tables with black borders and text
     - Unconnected tables with grey borders and text